WHAT IS A CALORIE SURPLUS?

-A dreamer bulk is one where you’d aim to gain a ton of weight, expecting it all to be muscle.
+A dreamer bulk (otherwise known as a dirty bulk) is one where you’d aim to gain a ton of weight, expecting it all to be muscle.

-So let’s take the previously referenced bro-science recommendation of a 500 calories surplus per day.
+So let’s take the previously referenced bro-science recommendation of a 500 calorie surplus per day.

 That gives you a total surplus of 182,500 over the year.